 Want an easy way to reduce the rodents population?
 Just place a trap on their most common and suspected path where they visit your properties.
 Also, Don’t forget to provide attractive bait likes bread, bacon or cheese.

 Keep Food Off the Ground

-Birds make so much mess when they are taking foods.
+Birds make so much mess when they are taking food.
 So, It is a common thing that seeds also drop into the ground when they are taking a meal.

-That also invite rodents into your garden and finally invite them to the feeder.
+That also invites rodents into your garden and finally invite them to the feeder.
 You can use a seed catcher, which helps you keep off birds mess on the ground.